Hazmat diving: Sewer diving

-In such diving, light levels are often very low and the water is usually very turbid, so divers may rely on touch to guide them, and they are connected via the umbilical to the surface.
+In such diving, light levels are often very low and the water is usually very turbid, so divers may rely on touch to guide them and to do their work, and they are connected via the umbilical to the surface.
 The umbilical serves as a supply of breathing gas, for communications, and as a lifeline to find and retrieve the diver in an emergency.
-It is also used as a guide to find the way back to the surface.
+It is also used as a guide to find the way back to the surface and exit point.